The official website for the States of Guernsey

 Education

-• Children can not play with conkers at school
+• Children are banned from playing with conkers at school

-• One of the oldest chestnuts associated with the HSE.
-Its common for schools or any establishment concerning children to assume that the HSE has banned conkers or insists on padded gloves and goggles.
-This is simply not true!
+• One of the oldest myths associated with the HSE is that the HSE has banned conkers or insists on the use of padded gloves and goggles.
+This is not true.

-• Islanders banned from throwing mortar boards at graduation
+• Students banned from throwing mortar boards at graduation

-• School students are banned from throwing snow balls
+• Students are banned from throwing snow balls

-• We need to focus on finding ways for things to happen, not reasons to stop them - a sensible approach to managing risk focuses on practical action to tackle risks that cause real harm and suffering.
+• We need to focus on finding ways for things to happen, not reasons to stop them, a sensible approach to managing risk focuses on practical actions to tackle risks that cause real harm and suffering.

 • If a student is hurt, the teacher is likely to be sued

-• The main legal duties lie with the employer, not the teacher - or even the head teacher, unless they own the school and employ the staff.
+• The main legal duties lie with employers, not a teacher - or even the head teacher, unless they own the school and employ the staff.

 Decorations and events

-• The HSE bans islanders from putting up bunting
+• The HSE bans people from putting up bunting

-• There are no regulations banning islanders from hanging bunting at events such as Liberation day or weddings
+• There are no regulations banning islanders from hanging bunting at events such as Liberation day.

 • The HSE encourages people to have a bit of common sense about their attitudes to risk, not to make everything risk-free.
 The HSE will not be cutting down bunting or insisting flags are lowered.

-• The HSE exists to prevent people being killed or seriously injured at work, not to stop people celebrating
+• The HSE exists to prevent people being killed or injured at work, not to stop people celebrating in a sensible manner.

 • The HSE bans office decorations for islanders